Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Groups Additional information
 +++++++++++++++++++++++++++++

-Once an attribute value is assigned to a permission of a group, any attribute values not assigned will not be visible to any other user.
+Once a value is assigned to a permission of a group, any values not assigned will not be visible to any other user.
 This means for all values to be visible, you must assign them to permissions of one or more groups.
-If you only need a subset of attribute values to be visible, then you only need to assign those values to the groups you create.
+If you only need a subset of values to be visible, then you only need to assign those values to the groups you create.

-If permissions have been assigned to an attribute, any users not part of the group or groups with permissions for those attributes will not be able to see any entities that include those attributes.
+If permissions have been assigned to a value, any users not part of the group or groups with permissions for those values will not be able to see any entities that include those values.

-To ensure that users can view all entities they should have access to, appropriate users should be added to all appropriate groups that have permissions associated with attributes of the entities the users should have access to.
+To ensure that users can view all entities they should have access to, appropriate users should be added to all appropriate groups that have permissions associated with values of the entities the users should have access to.
 For example, the Sales Territory groups:

-- West Coast sales group gets permissions for entities with State attribute values WA, OR, or CA
+- West Coast sales group gets permissions for entities with State values WA, OR, or CA
-- Any user outside sales that needs to view entities with State attribute values WA, OR, or CA, should be added to the West Coast sales group or another group that has permissions associated with attribute values WA, OR, or CA.
+- Any user outside sales that needs to view entities with State values WA, OR, or CA, should be added to the West Coast sales group or another group that has permissions associated with values WA, OR, or CA.

 Settings
 --------
 - Admin Email

   + This is the administrator Email for your Koverse Connections system.